Next event in:

 Foreign Earned Income Exclusion (FEIE) can be helpful if you get the 30% ruling.

-The Foreign Earned Income Exclusion will allow you to shield up to $120,000 (2023 figure) from U.S. taxation.
+The Foreign Earned Income Exclusion can allow you to shield up to $130,000 (2025 figure) from U.S. taxation.

 Some foreign taxes are not eligible.

-It requires filing multiple tax forms
+It requires filing multiple tax forms.

 It is binding; you must keep using it yearly.
 If you revoke it, you can’t use it again for 5 years.